 With an expected 16.9% growth over the next 5 years, the loyalty market is projected to reach $6.96 billion by 2025.
 In 2018, the market was worth $1.9 billion.
 This particular customer loyalty research focuses on the development of Loyalty Management in the US, Europe, and China.

-And this is not all, folks.
-Consumer loyalty statistics also indicate that in 86% of the cases loyal clients will always think of the brand they are connected to when they need to buy something.
+Consumer loyalty statistics also indicate that in 86% of the cases, loyal clients will always think of the brand they are connected to when they need to buy something.
 In comparison, 56% of customers with low emotional engagement do not care what brand they buy as long as their needs are met.

-Customer retention statistics confirm it’s 25 times more expensive to make strategies, marketing campaigns, and chasing new clients than it is to invest in the happiness of your existing customers.
-The formula that makes this number takes into account the money you need to spend and the return on investment.
-Loyal clients meanwhile generate 60% more profits than new ones.
+Customer retention statistics confirm it’s 5 times more expensive to make strategies, marketing campaigns, and chasing new clients than it is to invest in the happiness of your existing customers.
+The formula that generates this number takes into account the money you need to spend and the return on investment.
+Loyal clients meanwhile generate 60-70% more profit than new ones.

-Loyalty goes a long way — literally.
-And customer loyalty stats show that around 61% of US consumers will gladly make a detour just to go to their favorite store.
-The importance of customer loyalty is also demonstrated by the fact that 60% of these loyal clients would make more frequent purchases and this particularly goes for millennials (70%) who are even more likely to do it.
+Loyalty goes a long way, literally.
+Customer loyalty stats show that around 61% of US consumers will gladly make a detour just to go to their favorite store.
+The importance of customer loyalty is also demonstrated by the fact that 60% of these loyal clients would make more frequent purchases, and this particularly goes for Millennials (70%) who are even more likely to do it.

 When a customer interacts with their favorite brand on social media, brand and customer loyalty statistics suggest that it paves the way to a mighty loyalty boost.
 A loyal customer will further start following their favorite brand on social media on their own, looking for shopping inspiration.
-This is where social media marketing companies should step it because based on the content they decide to share with them, chances are that one in four will most likely make a purchase.
+This is where social media marketing companies should step up, because based on the content they decide to share with them, chances are that one in four will most likely make a purchase.